Monthly Prayer Times in Dubai Calendar 2025

 Hajj (Pilgrimage)

-(iv) Sawm obeyed during Ramadan, which consists of fasting from dawn to sunset.
+(iv) Sawm is observed during Ramadan, fasting from sunrise to sunset.

 Jumma Prayer